Krande/code-aster-copy/doc/devguide/naming-conventions.rst

   :py:meth:`~code_aster.Objects.MaterialField.addMaterialsOnMesh` with the both interfaces.

+- Use same method name to return a single value or a vector if the argumets are differents.
+  Prefer singular version.
+  Example: Do not define :py:obj:`getNodesFromDOFs()` and :py:obj:`getNodeFromDOF(DOFId)`, but only :py:meth:`~code_aster.Objects.EquationNumbering.getNodeFromDOF` with the both interfaces.

 - Use same method name to pass a differents values.
   Example: Do not define :py:meth:`addRealValue( realVal )` and :py:meth:`addComplexValue(cmplxVal)`, but only